108mk/108mk.github.io/_pages/about.md

 Before this, I completed my undergrad (BSMS) in Physics from [IIT Kanpur](https://iitk.ac.in), where Prof [Manas Khan](https://home.iitk.ac.in/~mkhan/) supervised me on Brownian dynamics simulation.[[Github Repo](https://github.com/108mk/Random-Walk-Simulation-to-study-Anamolous-Diffusion.git)]

 My current research interest broadly lies in the implementation of Quantum algorithms in:
-- Deep learning
-- Optimization
-- Quantum simulation and
+- Quantum Hamiltonian Simulation (for certain ODEs and PDEs)
-- Quantum information theory
+- Optimization (Machine Learning Models & Logistics)

 Apart from that, I (occasionally) spend time to familiarize myself with (post) quantum cryptography and error-correcting codes.